strarsis/inline-urlescape/README.md

 ================
 URL-escapes strings (like text from a SVG file) so it can be used in a data URI.

+Notice: Fixed an issue where some unsafe characters where not escaped (like '(').

 Integration
 -----------